alissatroiano/Slangman/README.md

 ## Description

-Slangman is a play on the classic Hangman game, created for [Reddit's Games and Puzzles Hackathon](https://redditgamesandpuzzles.devpost.com/).
+Slangman is a word game created for [Reddit's Games and Puzzles Hackathon](https://redditgamesandpuzzles.devpost.com/).
+Slangman was inspired by the classic game, 'Hangman'.

 ## How To Play